 Court costs and fines for your Kinston, NC speeding ticket can regularly range between $188 and $250 on average ($188 court costs plus $10–50 for the speeding fine itself), while expensive, it seems like a bargain to avoid court.
 However, these costs are only the tip of the iceberg.

-By just paying off a traffic ticket and pleading guilty, even the lowest level of a moving violation would carry 1 insurance point, which increases your family’s insurance premiums 30%.
+By paying off a traffic ticket and pleading guilty, even the lowest level of a moving violation would carry 1 insurance point, which increases your family’s insurance premiums 30%.
 Speeding citations on the other hand usually can carry a risk of between 2-4 insurance points accumulation (45-80% insurance increases).

 For simplicity sake, say your family’s annual insurance premium is $1,000.
 In the example above, where you chose to pay off your speeding ticket for speeding 70 mph in a 55 mph zone.
 That would carry 2 insurance points, resulting in a likely 45% increase of your NC insurance premium for the next 3 years.

+In other words, making the wrong move in handling your speeding ticket in Kinston could cost more than 6 times the cost of the actual ticket (court costs and fines).
 Not only can paying the ticket cost you an arm and a leg, there are also other less known consequences to worry about, such as license suspension.
 Our experienced Traffic Attorneys at iTicket.Law and their team can walk you through your legal options - and what reductions may be available to keep the “true cost” of your speeding ticket as low as possible.